infinum/qa-handbook/Tools/Using Proxyman.md

 ### Breakpoint Tool

 Breakpoint Tool (Breakpoints in Proxyman) is used for stoping a request before it goes to a server or for stoping a response before it goes to the app.
-To do that Proxyman is using "Breakpoint rules".
+To do that, Proxyman is using "Breakpoint rules".
 In rules, you define the API URL that you want to intercept and whether if you want to intercept a request or response.
 You can also name your rule so it is easier for you to find it later in the list of rules.

 To use breakpoints, first you need to define the breakpoint rule.

 1. In toolbar click on **Tools** dropdown menu
 2. Click **Brakepoint** > **Rules**.
 Or you can access it by pressing ⌥ +⌘ + B
  <span style="display:block; margin-top:15px; margin-bottom:15px; margin-left:auto; margin-right:auto; width:100%;">![Proxyman_brakepoint.png](/img/Proxyman_brakepoint.png)</span>
-3. Click the "+" button - bottom left corner of the breakpoint rules screen
+3. Click the "+" button (bottom left corner of the breakpoint rules screen)
 4. Add the name of the rule
 5. Enter the desired URL to the "Matching Rule" input field
 6. If you click "ANY", you can choose in between HTTP requests.
 Most of the time "ANY" would be just fine